 hang in there.

 Once the cover is in place start the installation of the mounting screws by

 hand, once hand threaded install the remainder of the screws.
 Do not tighten the first

 screw you have threaded in until all of the screws because it will make the remainder of the screws harder to

 After cover has been re-installed start the engine to test the repair job by

-turning the climate control on.
-Move the controls from hot and cold and from the defrost to the mid and floor
+turning the climate control on and moving the controls from hot and cold and from defrost to the mid and floor

 positions to ensure the new actuator is working as it should.